RAF Keevil: Postwar military use

 In May 2023, the Civil Aviation Authority granted permission for Keevil to be used by the Royal Artillery as a base for Thales Watchkeeper WK450 drone exercises on the nearby Salisbury Plain Training Area, with operations commencing in June 2023.

+For a number of years until 2024, the airfield was the home of Bannerdown Gliding Club, a Royal Air Force Gliding & Soaring Association club which was affiliated to RAF Lyneham and later to Brize Norton.
+By 2026, the club had reformed as RAF Brize Norton Gliding Club at Colerne Airfield.

 Current use

 Keevil airfield is virtually complete with all of its runways, perimeter track and many of the hardstands still in place.

-Since 1992 it has been home to Bannerdown Gliding Club, a Royal Air Force Gliding & Soaring Association (RAFGSA) club, affiliated to RAF Brize Norton since the closure of RAF Lyneham.
 The airfield has been occasionally used as a motorsport circuit for various events and is also used by the Wessex Model Flying Club.